luismiguelcasadodiaz/inception/learnings/Docker_learnings.md

 ```
 ### no flag

-With the help of the enviromental variable `COMPOSE_PROJECT_NAME` is possible too.
+It is also possible to achieve this by setting the environmental variable COMPOSE_PROJECT_NAME.